 I decided to look at some of the incredibly successful companies in Ireland that are empowering Diversity and Inclusion in Ireland today:

-Business In The Community has several different employment programmes to cater for different underrepresented groups in employment the common themes are improving candidates lack of interview preparation, understanding of the Irish standards when preparing CV and Cover Letter. guidance, work experience opportunities and issues around stigmas of certain groups.
+Business In The Community has several different employment programmes to cater for different underrepresented groups in employment, and the common themes are improving candidates’ lack of interview preparation and understanding of Irish standards when preparing CV and Cover Letter. guidance, work experience opportunities and issues around stigmas of certain groups.
 These programmes include :